compomics/searchgui/README.md

 ----

-### Converting Spectrum Data
+### Spectrum Data Formats

-SearchGUI supports mgf files as the direct input format for the spectra as this is what is supported by all the search engines.
+SearchGUI supports mzML and mgf files as the direct input format for the spectrum files.
+In addition, [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) is  included, which supports out-of-the-box conversion of Thermo raw files into mzML and mgf.

-However, by referring to the location of your [ProteoWizard](http://proteowizard.sourceforge.net) installtion you can also provide your raw files as input, which will then be converted to mgf using [msconvert](http://proteowizard.sourceforge.net).
+Furthermore, by referencing the location of your [ProteoWizard](http://proteowizard.sourceforge.net) installtion you may also provide additional raw file types as input, which will then be converted using [msconvert](http://proteowizard.sourceforge.net).
 Note that this option is only available via the graphical user interface.
 From the command line you have to run the msconvert command line separatelty.

 [Go to top of page](#searchgui)